• Skip to primary navigation

 Creamy Mashed Potatoes Recipe melted butter swirled

 Mashed potatoes are my guilty pleasure.
 I don’t make them that often but some meals demand creamy, buttery mashed potatoes.
-They are the perfect side dish for meatloaf, these breaded mushroom pork chops, my easy tomato chicken bake, or baked halibut.
+They are the perfect side dish for the best meatloaf recipe, these breaded mushroom pork chops, my easy tomato chicken bake, or baked halibut.

 In my opinion, mashed potatoes are essential anytime there is sauce that needs to be captured for the perfect bite.
-I’m looking at my spicy peach pork chops and baked chicken and shallots.
+As I type this, I’m thinking about my spicy peach pork chops and baked chicken and shallots.

 Creamy Mashed Potatoes Recipe detailed side view